 - Do I need to see a certified diabetes care and education specialist, a registered dietitian, or other specialists?

 What to expect from your doctor

-Your doctor is likely to ask you a number of questions, such as:
+Your health care provider is likely to ask you a number of questions, such as:

-- How is your blood sugar control?
+- How effective is your diabetes management?

-- When did you begin experiencing symptoms?
+- When did you start having symptoms?

 - How severe are your symptoms?

 - Does anything seem to improve your symptoms?